-Further down the road, I sighted the sun gleaming through the golden and tawny beech and oak leaves still on the trees and it occurred to me this race of living should not be a race at all.
-Rather, a rhythm, a cadence like the flow of nature.
-Yes, meeting responsibilities, but hand in hand with the day to day, life is about seeking and living in joy.
-Finding the kid in your heart.
-Happiness.
-“I’m not doing this anymore,” I declared to myself not knowing how I would change things.
+Further down the road, the sun gleamed through the golden and tawny beech and oak leaves still on the trees, and it occurred to me that this race of living should not be a race at all—instead, a rhythm, a cadence like the flow of nature.
+Yes, meeting responsibilities, but hand in hand with the day-to-day, life is about seeking and living in joy, finding the kid in your heart.
+“I’m not doing this anymore,” I said out loud, not knowing how I would change things.

-After digging out I retrieved Tom the Turkey from the fireplace.
+After digging out, I retrieved Tom the Turkey from the fireplace.
 The tag was still on him from the day I bought him while visiting dear Sis in Virginia that last Thanksgiving Mom was at the table.
 As I situated the fuzzy fellow like a tree topper on the Norway Spruce that once served as a Christmas Tree, I tried to tuck the tag under his wing.
 I flipped and turned him every which way.
-Mom always left the tags on her stuffed animals, I suspect because she thought they should be given to a child someday.
+Mom always left the tags on her stuffed animals, I suspect, because she thought they should be given to a child someday.
 I yanked the tag, stuffed it in my pocket, and snagged a photo of my handsome tree topper, all the while feeling like a big kid.
-It would have made mom smile.
+It would have made Mom smile.

 And so, fellow readers, it’s Thanksgiving when we give thanks for the gifts of life.
 Of family and friends, those here, and those who have passed on.
 We give thanks for the bounty of food and shelter- and love.
 And for the beauty and lessons of nature.
 Wishing you all a Happy Thanksgiving.
 Garden Dilemmas?
 AskMaryStone@gmail.com (and now on your favorite Podcast App.)